ente-io/ente/README.md

 We currently don't enforce the prettier formatting to make it easy for people unfamiliar with programming to also be able to make edits from GitHub directly.

-This is a common theme - unlike the rest of the codebase where expect some baseline understanding of the tools involved, the docs are meant to be a place for non-technical people to also provide their input.
+This is a common theme - unlike the rest of the codebase where we expect some baseline understanding of the tools involved, the docs are meant to be a place for non-technical people to also provide their input.
 The reason for this is not to increase the number of docs, but to bring more diversity to them.
 Such